Neuenhof, Aargau: Religion

 From the 2000 census, 3,638 or 47.8% are Roman Catholic, while 1,659 or 21.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 16 individuals (or about 0.21% of the population) who belong to the Christian Catholic faith.

 Transportation

 The municipality is located on the A1/A3 motorway.

 Neuenhof railway station is a stop of the S-Bahn Zürich on the line S12.

+Schräglift Webermühle links Webermühle to Wettingen railway station.